virajh/sample/Ruby/README.txt

 ------------------------------------------------------------------------------------------------------
 Part 6 : ADVANCED OOP, METAPROGRAMMING, OPEN CLASSES AND DUCK TYPING

-Part A — Currency conversion (ELLS 3.11): Extend the currency-conversion example from lecture so that code such as the following will work:
+Part A ï¿½ Currency conversion (ELLS 3.11): Extend the currency-conversion example from lecture so that code such as the following will work:

 5.dollars.in(:euros)
 10.euros.in(:rupees)